ParkinT/mastering_git/README.md

 ===

-## Video Tutorial Course - 120 minutes
+## Video Tutorial Course - 130 minutes

 ### Addendum

+#### Git Workflow

+I recommend [Git Workflows for Pros: A Good Git Guide](http://www.toptal.com/git/git-workflows-for-pros-a-good-git-guide) by [Joe James](http://www.joejames.io/) for an in-depth exposition of various Git Workflow options.

+#### Current Branch in the Prompt

 Add this to the `~/.bashrc` file on your computer for the customized command prompt that shows your current 'git' branch: